If you ask my two elementary school aged boys, “what are our core values?” They will tell you our family’s 7 core values without hesitation.

 Servanthood is serving others, working hard every day at what you do, and putting the interests of others first.

 Excellence is getting really good at what you do and becoming the best at it.
 Excellence is not to be confused with perfectionism.
 Excellence comes when a person focuses on their gifts and talents and becomes good at them.
+Excellence means producing work that has a wow factor.
+It is creating what Seth Godin would call a purple cow.

 When you study every successful person in history, you will see an expression of all of these core values in their lives.
 These core values have done amazing things in my life in helping me grow personally and professionally.
 They are producing a lot of fruit in our family and organizations.